 In November-December, the available projects will be presented in a poster session named the ‘Bachelor Project Fair’.
 This allows students to select a project and a supervisor and discuss the details in a follow-up meeting (if needed).

-You will start your BRP with a number of sessions that address specific research skills, including time management and the use of scientific databases .
+You will start your BRP with a number of sessions that address specific research skills, including time management and the use of scientific databases (see Research Skills and Introduction Bachelor Project ).
 In parallel, you will join your research group.
 You will start your research as part of ongoing work in the host group and participate in regular group meetings and other activities.
 Every two weeks there will be a BRP meeting event, where you meet with your fellow BRP students and the BRP coordinators to shortly discuss the progress of your research.
 This starts with a short talk on ‘Introducing my project’ in the first month, continues with a ‘Midterm talk’ halfway and is concluded with your ‘BRP presentation’ at the end of your BRP.
-On the last Friday in June you need to hand in your BRP thesis.
+On June 28th you will need to hand in your BRP thesis.